 Mental health now firmly on ASEAN agenda

-The Centre for International Mental Health (CIMH) is supporting a new regional approach to mental health systems in Southeast Asia through its advisory role to an influential Association of Southeast Asian Nations (ASEAN) taskforce.
+Global and Cultural Mental Health Unit (GCMHU) is supporting a new regional approach to mental health systems in Southeast Asia through its advisory role to an influential Association of Southeast Asian Nations (ASEAN) taskforce.

 Bushfire communities embrace long-term social impact study

 Communities recovering from bushfires have embraced an ongoing five-year study that is being progressively shaped by their feedback.

 Computers trumped paper records in a recently published evaluation of a customised electronic medical record system (EMR) that was introduced at the Melbourne Sexual Health Centre.